shivakomat/Scala-Abstracted-Database-Interface/README.md

 # Scala database interface with postgresql platform

+###### Shivakanth Komatreddy

 ## Documentation

 #### Usecase
 Provide basic foundation for postgresql database interface with Scala

 The interface is built to work with postgresql JDBC and provide common database functionality to the users.
-Users can extend the funtionality from the DabaseManager.scala where the basics of database communication is provided.
+Users can extend the funtionality from the DatabaseManager.scala where the basics of database communication is provided.

 #### DBConnections.scala